Chanda-Abdul/Frontend-Mentor-Angular-Dine-Restaurant/README.md

 - [ ] add event booking component

 ### Useful resources
+- 🙌🏾 [Angular Reactive Forms in 10 Minutes](https://youtu.be/MMP_OcjWNQo) - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.
 - [/angular/flex-layout](https://github.com/angular/flex-layout) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Udemy: Angular (Full App) with Angular Material, Angularfire & NgRx Created by Maximilian Schwarzmüller](https://www.udemy.com/share/101WvC3@iwU-zs0EjLuBHrh2IFqrITl0TXzocf5BeqTXM5rBHhVGmHco65hhIW8VnrsMxYA=/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Managing Image Breakpoints With Angular](https://www.smashingmagazine.com/2019/02/image-breakpoints-angular/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [SelectControlValueAccessor](https://angular.io/api/forms/SelectControlValueAccessor) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Using forms for user input](https://angular.io/start/start-forms) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- <s>[Angular 13 Select Dropdown with Reactive Forms Examples](https://www.positronx.io/angular-select-dropdown-with-reactive-forms-examples/) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.</s>
+- [Angular 13 Select Dropdown with Reactive Forms Examples](https://www.positronx.io/angular-select-dropdown-with-reactive-forms-examples/) - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.
-- <s>[Angular Material Form Control Select mat-select](https://www.djamware.com/post/5e379e4fd598ef0e8bbcc67e/angular-material-form-controls-select-mat-select-example) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.</s>

 ## Author